PaloAltoNetworks/pan.dev/products/access/docs/browser-mgmt/browser-mgmt.md

   - sase
 ---
 Welcome to the Prisma Access Browser (PAB) APIs.
 These APIs are available for all PAB tenants to scale and automate their processes related to the browser.

-To know more, see Prisma Access Browser[https://docs.paloaltonetworks.com/prisma-access-browser]
+To know more, see [Prisma Access Browser](https://docs.paloaltonetworks.com/prisma-access-browser)

 **Note:**
-  - The PAB APIs are accessible only in the U.S region.
   - PAB's API can only work with the following pre-defined Roles:
    - **Super User:** Full read/write access.